fomamarkov-creator/Optimus/README.md

+## Scientific Educational Research & Reference Implementation
+This repository contains the official reference implementation of the mathematical framework published on Zenodo (DOI: 10.5281/zenodo.20542916).
+This code is distributed strictly for academic, educational, and verification purposes under the GNU AGPLv3 license.
+It contains no proprietary corporate code, no malware, and violates no active terms of service.

 # Non-Commutative Lattice Cryptographic AI Engine (VCore)

 An ultra-high-performance cryptographic AI defense framework designed to protect neural networks against adversarial perturbations using non-commutative quantized lattices and continuous linear selection.